tianshengwang/iCF/README.md

 **3. Data Simulation**

-We used a simulation setup similar to the one initially described by [Setoguchi et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2905676/) and we modified it by incorporating treatment-covariate interactions to model heterogeneous treatment effects.
+We used a simulation setup similar to the one initially described by [Setoguchi et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2905676/) and modified it by incorporating treatment-covariate interactions to model heterogeneous treatment effects.

 ```{}
   nstudy = 10000